 One of the lunch box recipes the kids will love because they can get involved with the kneading, mixing and brushing with egg.
 These Brown Bread Rolls from One Yummy Mummy are so easy to bake and the recipe makes six so depending on your family size you may get a few lunches out of them too.
 Otherwise double the recipe and save yourself the tears when they are all gone.

-You might also enjoy Whole Grain Rolls with Oats and Seeds
+You May Also Enjoy Whole Grain Rolls with Oats and Seeds

-You might also enjoy reading 10 Great Lunch Box Suggestions from Mykidstime Parents
+You May Also Enjoy 10 Great Lunch Box Suggestions from Mykidstime Parents

 Have your say!
 What are your favourite lunch box recipes?
 Leave a comment below and let us know – we’d love to hear from you!